 Making predictions is very hard and inherently risky, so having different scenario can help alleviate the uncertainty and reduce errors.
 There are some notable benefits:

 As an alternative of creating a financial model with all the complexity of scenario planning, you can use Sturppy since all the hard work for you is already done.

 Creating a scenario is a matter of just one click, we pre-populate the assumptions for the new scenario for you, starting from your base case scenario assumptions.
 Of course you can still go in and edit everything you want.

 If you have any question please, feel free to contact us, we are always happy to talk to like-minded people.
-Also, if you are a startup founder or are interested in running a startup in the future you might like what we have built here at Sturppy, a financial modeling tool for startups that is fast and easy.
+Also, if you are a startup founder or are interested in running a startup in the future you might like what we have built here at Sturppy, a financial modeling software for startups that is fast and easy.